 For dessert, I got The Snow Princess— an ice cream scoop decorated with whipped cream and sugar flowers, then topped with a china half-doll figurine and a tiny paper parasol.

 Meeting the Jolly Fat Man

 At forty-one, I vividly remembered this meal.
 After lunch, I got my list for Santa out of my coat and went for our appointed visit.
-When it was my turn, I showed Santa my list, by now all sweaty, and wrinkled, but my first attempt at writing something down.
+When it was my turn, I showed Santa my list, damp from sweat and wrinkled, but my first attempt at writing something down.

 Santa asked me what I wanted for Christmas, and I told him all of the things, with the most important being a puppy.
-Santa asked me if I had been a good girl, I replied, “I have been very good.”
-Of course, I emphasized this in that sanctimonious tone we use sometimes, regardless of age.
+Santa asked me if I had been a good girl; I replied, “I have been very good.”
+Of course, I emphasized this in that sanctimonious tone we sometimes use, regardless of age.